In this article, I'm going to show you how to capture amazing Sunset photos.

 Depending on the effect you want to get, you'll need one filter or another.
 Use the filter or the combination of filters you need:

-- Polarizer: Eliminates non-metallic reflections.
+- circular polarizing filter (CPL): Eliminates non-metallic reflections.
 Eliminates or enhances fog and rainbows.
 Increases saturation and contrast.

 - neutral density filter (ND): Reduces evenly the light that reaches the sensor.
 Increases the exposure time.

-- Graduated neutral density (GND): Gradually reduces the light that reaches the sensor with greater intensity on one of the edges of the filter.
+- graduated neutral density filter (GND) Gradually reduces the light that reaches the sensor with greater intensity on one of the edges of the filter.
 Successfully captures scenes with a high dynamic range.